 Applies to Launchpad range

-It could also be worth checking the general power management of your computer:
+Check the general power management of your computer:

 - Go to Start > Control Panel > System and Security > Power Options.